marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 pxelinux is part of syslinux project and it comes in two different flavors:
 *pxelinux.0* and *lpxelinux.0*.
 During this experiment, I was compiling and testing the 32bits legacy version of pxelinux and I was working on git commit 138e850f.
-The first binary that I tried to deploy with my test environment was pxelinux.0, and this worked flawlessly, I could boot without any problem.
+The first binary that I tried to deploy with my test environment was pxelinux.0.
+That worked flawlessly, I could boot without any problem.
 With lpxelinux.0 instead, the behavior was identical to the production version: "Failed to load ldlinux.c32", and reboot.
 My understanding of the difference between the two was limited, but the idea is the following: